Skip to main content

 PAXLOVID may affect how oral contraceptives work

-If you are able to become pregnant, you should discuss birth control with your healthcare professional.
-You may need to use a different or additional form of contraception.
+If the patient is able to become pregnant, they should discuss birth control with a healthcare professional.
+They may need to use a different or additional form of contraception.

 b-allert

-Tell your healthcare professional if you have liver or kidney problems or have HIV infection
+Tell a healthcare professional if the patient has liver or kidney problems or has HIV infection

-If you have any recent blood test results, bring them for your healthcare professional to review.
+If they have any recent blood test results, bring them for a healthcare professional to review.
 PAXLOVID isn't for people with severe liver or kidney disease.
 PAXLOVID may lead to some HIV medicines not working as well in the future.

 yb-allert

-Tell your healthcare professional if you are pregnant, plan to become pregnant, are breastfeeding, or plan to breastfeed
+Tell a healthcare professional if the patient is pregnant, plans to become pregnant, is breastfeeding, or plans to breastfeed

-It is not known if PAXLOVID can harm your unborn baby.
-Tell your healthcare professional right away if you are or become pregnant.
-It is unknown if PAXLOVID can pass into your breast milk, so discuss the best way to feed your baby during treatment.
+It is not known if PAXLOVID can harm their unborn baby.
+Tell a healthcare professional right away if they are or become pregnant.
+It is unknown if PAXLOVID can pass into breast milk, so discuss the best way to feed the baby during treatment.

 pink-info-icon